Innovative Academy

 The acquisition of English grammar by second language learners is significantly influenced by the structural, typological, and cognitive properties of their native language.
 This phenomenon, commonly referred to as native language influence or cross-linguistic transfer, has been widely examined within the field of second language acquisition.
 The present thesis explores how native language structures affect learners’ acquisition of English grammatical features such as tense, aspect, word order, articles, and prepositions.
 Drawing on empirical findings from contrastive analysis, error analysis, and interlanguage studies, the thesis demonstrates that native language influence can both facilitate and hinder English grammar acquisition depending on the degree of similarity between the native language and English.
 The study synthesizes established research to highlight pedagogical implications for teaching English grammar to multilingual learners.

-Umida Uktamova
+Umida Uktamovna Uktamova

 49-52